Alfred Fell (rugby union): Medical career

 Fell followed his uncle, Walter Fell, into medicine.
 He studied at the University of Otago and then the University of Edinburgh where he graduated MB and ChB in 1902, proceeding to the MD in 1906.
 He won the Muir Cup in 1900 and was a double blue that same year.

 In 1905 he became a member of the Royal College of Physicians and held house appointments at the Royal Infirmary, the City Fever Hospital and the Corstorphine Convalescent Hospital in Edinburgh.
 He relinquished this position in 1907 and settled in general practice at Colchester in 1907.
 He became president of the Colchester Medical Society and was a member of the Essex Panel Committee and British Medical Association.
-He was honorary secretary of the North-east Essex Division from 1915 to 1917 and again from 1920–21; honorary secretary of the Essex Branch from 1921 to 1924; chairman of the North-east Essex Division from 1927 to 1928, and president of the Essex Branch from 1930 to 1931.
+He was honorary secretary of the North-east Essex Division from 1915 to 1917 and again from 1920 to 1921; honorary secretary of the Essex Branch from 1921 to 1924; chairman of the North-east Essex Division from 1927 to 1928, and president of the Essex Branch from 1930 to 1931.